Perkedel/Lah-Mboh/docs/Tutorial/Irrelevant/SurvivalKit.md

     - Batteries.
 To power up electronic stuffs.
 Can be in wrapped form called Power Banks.
     - Solar Panel. to be connected to such power banks & charges it.
     - Genset. to charge the batteries and/or power up electronic stuffs.
+    - Crank.
+Crank to charge or lite-up power generator.
+Also shake-to-charge type as well (Flashlight only)
     - Fuel.
 Gasoline, Diesel, Kerosene, Napthalene, etc.
 - Tools
     - Utensils.
 Spork, Spoon, Forks, Cookwares